 Fast forward 30 years.
 Annie is now an Emmy award-winning writer for a popular daytime talk show.
 I think it was clear that the movies/entertainment industry was where she was headed from the time she was very young.

 Last week I went to my pediatrician for my kids’ annual check up.
 “Screen time an issue?” he asked.
 I rolled my eyes and groaned.
 “Yes, my son loves screens.
 He wants to be a video game developer when he grows up,” I replied.
 “Some kids want to play in the NBA too,” he said.
 “You still have to watch the screen time.
 2 hours a day or less!”
 Ok.
-My pediatrician is a Rockstar but I disagree that my eight-year-old son can’t grow up to be a Video Game Developer if he sets his mind to it.

 Video Game Developing or computer programming is not at the same level of unattainably as playing for the NBA, NFL, NHL or PGA.
 As a recruiter, I have personally experienced the shortage of qualified programmers with expertise in languages like Python, Ruby on Rails and C++.
 The thing about good computer programmers is that the nature of their job requires them to be life long learners, internally motivated to learn new technology.

 This is not to say that my son doesn’t spend waaay too much time in front of screens.
 He does.
-He even does this crazy double screen multi-tasking where he watches TV while playing a video game on the computer.
+He even does this crazy double-screen multi-tasking where he watches TV while playing a video game on the computer.
 In parenting with purpose, I would like to suggest that screen time is not necessarily bad.
 All things in moderation.
-As a parent, we can take our child’s interest — in this case gaming — and use it as a powerful motivating force that helps our kids begin their journey of self-discovery, creativity, and independent learning.

 Pokémon: Art and Fantasy Worlds

 From Pokémon, my son moved with nary a beat into the world of Ninjago, including the Legos, TV shows, and video games.
 It was really the first time he got into Legos.
-I posted earlier that Ninjago chapter books became my son’s D.E.A.R.
+I posted earlier that Ninjago Chapter Books became my son’s D.E.A.R.
 (Drop Everything and Read) books in first grade.
 We read the graphic novels as well.

 I loved that he finally wanted to play with legos.
 First, he would meticulously build the kit exactly as instructed.
 Eventually, the legos would come apart and then he’d build without a blueprint.
 Usually everything was a weapon, but in this case, he built a lion.